agalueu/HR_analytics/README.md

 ![ERD](docs/ERD.png)

+## 🔄 How to Reproduce
+- Create a PostgreSQL database:
+- In pgAdmin → right-click Databases → Create - Database → name it hr_analytics.
+- Schema & Data Import
+- Run the schema script in sql/schema.sql to create the employee table, can copy [SCHEMA](sql/SCHEMA.sql).
+- Import the sample dataset HR_employee.csv and HR_departments.cvs.

 ## Analysis Queries
 - Queries are in [Analysis](sql/Analysis.sql)
 - Examples include: salary banding with NTILE(), tenure categorization with AGE(), and ranking using RANK().

 ## 📊 Power BI Integration
 For the visualization layer, I connected Power BI directly to PostgreSQL:
   - All SQL queries were first developed and validated in **pgAdmin**.
   - Using the native PostgreSQL connector, these queries were imported into Power BI.
   - This workflow allowed me to rely on **SQL for all data modeling and transformations**, keeping Power BI focused on the **visualization and storytelling** aspects.

-## Visualizations include:
+# Visualizations include:
 - KPI Cards → Total employees, % in each salary band
 - Stacked Column Chart → Salary bands per department
 - Bar Charts → Top 10% salaries per department
 - Ranking Charts → Salary rank within departments

-## 📸 Images Shared
+# 📸 Images Shared
 - Salary distribution by band per department [Salary Distribution](images/Salary_distribution.png)
 - Tenure band analysis [Tenure band](images/ternure_bands.png)
 - Ranking within departments [Rank](images/Rank_by_departments.png)